 There will be a global meeting co-hosted by the Kingdom of Cambodia and the Republic of Korea tentatively scehduled for the end of October 2014 in Cambodia.
 Results of the e-discussion and national dialogues will be compiled, by the co-leading UN agencies, in a set of recommendations, to be showcased during the global meeting, and fed into the UNDG global report on the dialogues as well as the Secretary-General's Synthesis Report on the post 2015 development agenda.

-Regarding the Focus Question below, responses to this question have been synthesized and can be found HERE
+Regarding the "In Focus" Question (see below), responses to this question have been synthesized and can be found HERE